3 Ways to Downgrade macOS Monterey to Big Sur, Catalina or Earlier

 Open the Terminal app.

-Enter and run a command like below.
+Run a command like below.
 (The command will vary depending on your version of macOS.
 Let's assume that the installer is located in your Applications folder and MyVolume is the name of your external drive.
 If your drive has a different name, replace "MyVolume" with the name of your external drive.)

 - Big Sur: